HiluaGhoest/WarframeAutoAdvertiser/README.md

 - you should reload (right click on tray icon > reload script) everytime you change your advertisement above.

 ## If you encounter any bugs, contact me

+# How to download
+- Install AutoHotKey v1.1 (not v2)
+- Click the green button <> Code
+- Select "**download zip**"
+- Extract

+## How to run
+- Right click > Edit script > follow along the first lines
+- Save
+- Run the script
+- press the startHotkey (described when editing script)